How to measure your stairs

 Step 5: Nose To Nose Measurement –

-Measure from the same point on the nose of tread 2 to exactly the same point on the nose of tread 3.
-This is normally around 300mm but can be plus or minus 20mm depending on the age and design of the staircase.
+Measure from the same point on the nose of tread 2 to exactly the same point on the nose of tread 3 in a straight line.
+This is normally around 300mm but can be plus or minus 25mm depending on the age and design of the staircase.
 This enables us to double check your measurements.

 Let us help you